run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 Support for [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/){target=_blank} has been removed with Run:ai 2.9.

-Run:ai does not currently support working with the `Restricted` mode of [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/){target=_blank}.
+Run:ai does not currently support [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/){target=_blank}.
+When PSA is installed, all Run:ai namespaces as well as project namespaces must be marked as `Privilidged`.

 ### NVIDIA